MP Estate Planning UK

 Who is most affected

-Advisers — solicitors, accountants and tax professionals — will increasingly ask for accurate records before they proceed.
-That can slow down estate work if you lack proof of registration.
+Solicitors, accountants, and financial advisers will increasingly ask for accurate registration evidence before they proceed with any work.
+That can slow down estate administration, property transactions, or investment changes if you cannot produce proof of registration promptly.

-• Why it matters: proof of registration speeds account openings and investment moves.
+• Why it matters: proof of registration speeds up account openings, investment moves, and property transactions.

-• Practical tip: treat your trust file like a household document you refresh regularly.
+• Practical tip: treat your trust file like a household document you review at least once a year — and immediately after any change.

 SituationAction requiredWho should actWhy it matters

-Contact details changeRefresh lead contact and emailLead trusteeEnsures receipt of notices and proof documents
+Contact details changeRefresh lead trustee contact information and emailLead trusteeEnsures receipt of HMRC notices and enables proof downloads

-New assets or accountsRecord material changes on the registerTrustee or adviserSmooths transaction and compliance checks
+New assets settled into trustRecord material changes on the registerTrustee or adviserSmooths transaction and compliance checks with obliged entities

-For practical guidance on how these rule changes affect estate plans, see our note on how the new inheritance rules affect your family’s.
-We suggest trustees review records regularly and keep proof of registration ready.
+For practical guidance on how recent rule changes affect estate plans more broadly, see our note on how the new inheritance tax rules affect your family’s future.
+We suggest trustees review records regularly and keep proof of registration ready to share at short notice.

-Three compliance headlines for 2025 will determine whether your records pass routine checks.
+Three compliance headlines for 2025 will determine whether your records pass routine checks from HMRC and the obliged entities you deal with.

 TRS details must be reviewed and updated within 90 days of any change